Artjom Artjunin

-Artjom Artjunin (born 24 January 1990) is an Estonian professional footballer who plays as a centre-back for Legion Tallinn.
+Artjom Artjunin (born 24 January 1990) is an Estonian retired professional footballer who played as a centre-back.

 Career

 On 18 June 2018, Artjunin signed a 2-year contract with Bulgarian club Etar.

+In March 2022, Artjunin became the assistant coach of FCI Levadia U21 and the head coach of Levadia's U14 team.

 International career

 Artjunin made his international debut for Estonia on 15 November 2013 against Azerbaijan.